If you’re on the hunt for some fantastic cookie recipes, you’ve come to the right place.

-With that in mind, you’ll want to make a bunch of different recipes.
+With that in mind, you’ll want to make all different types of cookies.

-Chocolate chip and gingerbread will always be a safe choice, but how about festive red velvet, spiced snickerdoodles, and classic linzer cookies?
+Chocolate chip and gingerbread will always be safe choices.
+But how about festive red velvet, spiced snickerdoodles, and classic Linzer cookies?

-No matter which of these 37 recipes you choose, you won’t be disappointed.
+No matter which of these 37 cookie recipes you choose, you won’t be disappointed.

 Cake mix cookies are such a time saver, and that’s something you’ll love when Christmas rolls around.